learnacha/monday/README.md

 - Mock the login and sign up APIs
 - Implement successful signup and login scenarios using mock
 - Implement failure login scenario using mock
-- Write unit and integration (e2e using mocks) tests -- in progress
+- Write unit and integration (e2e using mocks) tests
 - Push the code to your github account and share us the link

 ## Technology Stack